Robotan: Manga

 Written and illustrated by Kenji Morita, the manga began serialization in the Shonen Gaho magazine in 1966.
 The manga was published simultaneously with the 1966 anime version after Morita was hired by Daiko Advertising to create a series similar to Obake no Q-Taro.

 Anime

 1966 anime

 The 1966 anime version of Robotan was produced by Daiko Advertising and the animation was outsourced to four studios, all located in Osaka.
 The studios providing the animation were Puppe Production, A Production, Sun Production, and Nakamura Production, all of which would take turns producing the episodes.
 All the stories were handled at Daiko Advertising, which would then be sent the four studios.
 The film would then be sent back to Daiko for editing and dubbing work.

-The series was aired on Fuji Television from October 4, 1966 to September 27, 1968 for 104 episodes.
+The series was aired on Fuji Television from October 4, 1966, to September 27, 1968, for 104 episodes.
 To this day, it's unknown how many episodes still survive.
-The films were thrown out by Daiko several years ago and ended up as collectors items.
+The films were thrown out by Daiko several years ago and ended up as collector's items.